kidmose/lstm-rnn-correlation/README.md

 We have used the following workflow:

- 1. Retrieve data.
-Refer to `data_cfg.py` for public data on bot malware activity (Note: We downloaded `pcap`s and applied the Snort IDS as per [^kidmose2017]).
- 2. Clean up data and merge into a single set.
-Refer to `preprocessing.ipynb`.
+ 1. Prepare data sets.
+Refer to folders `preprocessing/{mcfp_recorded_merge}/` and the below description of data sets.
- 3. Train, validate and test the method.
+ 2. Train, validate and test the method.
 Refer to `lstm-rnn-tied-weights.ipynb`
- 4. Compute and format results for presentation.
+ 3. Compute and format results for presentation.
 Refer to `results.ipynb`.

+## Data sets ##

+The data sets used in our work with this approach are the following:

+### Malware Capture Facility merged with private benign traffic ###

+ 1. Retrieve data.
+Refer to `preprocessing/mcfp_recorded_merge/data_cfg.py` for public data on bot malware activity (Note: We downloaded `pcap`s and applied the Snort IDS as per [^kidmose2017]).
+ 2. Record private traffic, validate absence of malicious activity, apply the Snort IDS, as per [^kidmose2017].
+ 3. Clean up data and merge into a single set.
+Refer to `preprocessing/mcfp_recorded_merge/preprocessing.ipynb`.

-## References
+## References ##

 [^kidmose2017]: Egon Kidmose, Matija Stevanovic, Søren Brandbyge and Jens M. Pedersen, Automating the discovery of correlated and false